Twenty nine puppies were transported across the country to begin their training as service dogs.

 Martyn Lewis, Josh Hochberg, and Jeff Stewart are private pilots who fly out of an airport in Sonoma, California.

-These pilots donated their time, their plane and fuel.
+These pilots donated their time, their plane, and fuel and fly the puppies as needed.
 They went out for full days transporting the puppies to ultimately help people with disabilities.

 Josh Hochberg said this work has provided something positive for him and his family during a challenging time.
 He found it so filling, he got a puppy for his family.
 Their new family member is an American Brittany named Charlie.

-Canine Companions biggest challenge is finding volunteer pilots who can travel east.
-The dogs need to go across the US and while they have the west coast covered, their need is travel to the east.
+Canine Companion’s biggest challenge is finding volunteer pilots who can travel east.
+The dogs need to go across the US and while they have the west coast covered, their need is to travel to the east.

-The dogs are bred in Santa Rosa, California, at Canine Companions headquarters.
-They breed golden retrievers, labrador retrievers and mixes of the two breeds because of their calm temperament.
+The dogs are bred in Santa Rosa, California, headquarters of Canine Companions.
+They breed golden retrievers, labrador retrievers, and mixes of the two breeds because of their calm temperament.

 There are approximately 400 people on a waiting list now for a service dog.
 During a pandemic, people would have to wait even longer for assistance dogs.
 Fortunately, the work of Canine Companions has been able to continue because of the generosity of these volunteer pilots.